 'We fit your shopping to a T!'
 (Shop along Hwy 36 & State Street)

 Highway 36 Shopping

 Norton’s two business districts provide great opportunities for retail therapy.
-The businesses on U.S. Highway 36 include 2 ranch and farm supply stores, a discount store, three convenience stores, a florist/gift shop, and a hardware store.
+The businesses on U.S. Highway 36 include 2 ranch and farm supply stores, a discount store, three convenience stores, a florist/gift shop, and an appliance & hardware store.
 Just a few blocks north on Highway 283 is a large furniture store.
 For a list of Retail Stores CLICK HERE.

 At the stop light on U.S. Highway 36, turn south on U.S. Highway 283 to reach our historic downtown commercial district.
 This area was Norton’s original business district and many of the buildings from the turn of the century have been or are in the process of being restored.
 We encourage you to park and explore the area on foot.
 Many new and unique destination businesses have located here in the last few years.
 You’ll find a gourmet kitchen store that also serves lunch, Mexican and Chinese restaurants, a quilt shop, a pharmacy and gift shop, a clothing store, grocery and more.